Cray-HPE/docs-csm/operations/conman/Troubleshooting_Guide.md

 problems that keep it from saving and reporting data.
 Depending on when this happens, the other services may be different states of managing node consoles.
-The `cray-console-node` pods will continue to monitor the nodes that have been assigned to them, but if the pod restarts or new nodes are added to the system they will not be able to get new nodes assigned to the currently running pods.
+The `cray-console-node` pods will continue to monitor the nodes that have been assigned to them, but if the pod restarts or new nodes are added to the system, they will not be able to get new nodes assigned to the currently running pods.
 This may lead to some `cray-console-node` pods continuing to monitor nodes, but other pods not having any nodes assigned to them.